 PAS 128 Survey

-With a constant demand for sustainable infrastructure in the UK, the PAS 128 survey has been developed to provide greater confidence to clients in maintaining, detecting and replacing existing utility networks underground.
+With a constant demand for sustainable infrastructure in the UK, the BSI PAS 128 survey has been developed to provide greater confidence to clients in underground utility detection, maintenance and replacement.

 What is the PAS 128 survey?

 The PAS 128 specification is the result of a collaboration between industry experts, including the Chartered Institute of Civil Engineering Surveyors, HAHL, the Highways Agency and Transport for London.
 The aim is to develop a robust specification for underground utility detection, verification and location.